mpyrev-github/OOP_lesson_5/README.md

 ### Try the program
 1. If you want to try my program, you can [download](https://github.com/vastXgithub/OOP_lesson_5/archive/master.zip) project.
 2. Run the project and create (*Make*) \*.exe-file.
-3. Run it as administrator, otherwise the functionality will be limited - it is possible to read data only from external drives.
+3. Run it as administrator, otherwise the functionality will be limited (read data only from external drives).
 ## Download project
 If you want to download the project as a .zip file, please [click here](https://github.com/vastXgithub/OOP_lesson_5/archive/master.zip).
 ## The authors